What Aviation SMS Needs for Successful Hazard Reporting

 - The following day the safety concern was identified.

 Even reporting within 48 hours is desirable.
-You can make a company policy of reporting within a certain time period, though this may give incentives against reporting for employees that wait.
+You can make a company policy of reporting within a certain time period, though this may give incentives against reporting for employees who wait.
 Your best bet to get employees to report within 24 hours is:

-- Reward employees who report quickly (i.e., acknowledge in newsletter);
+- Reward employees who report quickly (i.e., acknowledge in the newsletter);

 - Offer many ways to report; and

 - Stress the importance of reporting quickly in your hazard identification training programs.